 If you just want to install apps that aren’t in Amazon’s store and don’t care about Google Play, you can stop here and go to a trusted website like APKMirror to download the apps you’re looking for.

 But if you want access to the same apps that you may be using on your phone and/or the ability to sync data between apps, download automatic updates, and access apps you’ve already purchased, then the next step is to install four applications that will bring Google Play Services and the Play Store to your tablet.

 Open the Silk web browser and download the following four APK files in the order listed.
 After each one is downloaded, you should see a pop-up alert asking if you’d like to install the app.
 Tap OK, and then choose Install and then Done before moving on to the next download:

 - Google Account Manager (use the latest version)

-- Google Services Framework 9 (do not use version 10 or later, because the Fire HD 10 is running an OS based on Android 9)
+- Google Services Framework 9 (do not use version 10 or later if you’re using a tablet running Fire OS 7, as it’s based on Android 9)